All Episodes

 And so I just said, okay.

-And again, I don't know whether it was intentional or not, but it gave the impression that the Attorney General was looking to align the way we talked about our work with the way political campaign was describing the same activity, which was inaccurate.
+And again, I don't know whether it was intentional or not, but it gave the impression that the Attorney General was looking to align the way we talked about our work with the way a political campaign was describing the same activity, which was inaccurate.

-As I said before, the Federal Bureau of Investigation.
+We had a criminal investigation open, as I've said before, the Federal Bureau of Investigation.

 We had an investigation open at the time, and so that gave me a queasy feeling.

-You know those tapes are amazing.
+You know, those tapes are amazing.

 Well, I was pressured by Comey.

-Uh I was pressured by uh by the President.
+I was pressured by the president.

-I I was pressured by Loretta Lynch.
+I was pressured by Loretta Lynch.

-The double standard that exists.
+It's unbelievable, the double standard that exists.

 Now, you know, the list keeps getting longer.